Close

 What are the other types of permanent life insurance besides whole life?

 Other types of permanent life insurance include universal life insurance, variable life insurance, and indexed universal life insurance.
-These policies offer lifelong coverage and may include cash value accumulation, but they differ in terms of flexibility and investment options.
+These policies offer lifelong coverage and may include cash value accumulation, but they differ in flexibility and investment options.

 Amit Raje